 Strange and stranger.

 I go back to the motel room, but Scott is not in our room.
 I find him in the coffee shop, talking with an older man.
 He’s getting picked up.
 I walk up to them.

 “This is Fred.
 He’s from Charlotte.”

-He carefully looks me over, then figuring I was safe, too, propositions both of us.
+He carefully looks me over, then figuring I am safe, too, propositions both of us.

 “Y’all wanna come back to my room and make twenty bucks apiece?”